0xN7y/0xn7y/README.md

 -->
 # 💫 About Me:
-I'm freshman student and interested in world of cybersecurity, programming, and all kinds of new path am learning.
+I'm freshman student and interested in world of cybersecurity, programming, and all kinds of new awesome path am learning.

 ## 🌐 Socials: